Adjusting to Life in the UK as an American Expat

 Making Friends

-The people are friendly, but also can be a bit self-contained until they get to know you.
-All said and done, subscriptions to clubs, participation in functions and tubs are a proper means for connections development.
+The people are friendly but also can be a bit self-contained until they get to know you.
+Subscriptions to clubs and participation in functions and tubs are effective methods for developing connections.

 British Humor

-As you’re read, think dry wit, sarcasm and self-deprecation.
-Among friends, teasing is normal and often — albeit not always — affectionate.
+As you read, think dry wit, sarcasm, and self-deprecation.
+Among friends, teasing is normal and often—albeit not always—affectionate.

 two man talking about the Guide for American Expats in the UK